 Dr. Wolfgang Gaede and the Proliferation of Vacuum Tech (1906)

 Development of the vacuum technology that Leybold is widely known for today gained momentum in 1906 when the company began collaborating with physics professor Dr. Wolfgang Gaede.
-Years of this collaboration lead to such innovations as the molecular air pump, the basic principle of turbomolecular pumps, and the use of diffusion pumps.
+Years of this collaboration lead to such innovations as the molecular air pump, the basic principle of turbomolecular pumps, and the use of diffusion pumps (Related: Check out this blog post for 5 Tips to Keep Your Diffusion Pumps Running Smoothly).

 In 1935, Gaede patented a gas ballast device that can still be found in many vacuum pumps today.